julianlk522/FITM/README.md

 ## Todos

 In order of importance:
-    1. note about scraping websites / FITM-Bot user agent, etc.
-        - add domain to non-crawl list if anyone wants it
-    2. escape slashes in cats
+    1. escape slashes in cats
         -when requesting snippet recommendations
             -interestingly, this seems to only work without the double quotes in SQLite -try /cats/* for handler
         -when requesting to GetLinks
             -test how GetLinks handler responds to cats_params of e.g., foo/bar -try surrounding / in double quotes
-    3. find some way to cache the stupid github.com/lestrrat-go/httpcc download
+    2. find some way to cache the stupid github.com/lestrrat-go/httpcc download
-    4. anti-spam/naughty stuff
+    3. anti-spam/naughty stuff
-    5. refactors
+    4. refactors

 nice to do:
 - some preventative actions in place to prevent spamming